Kunal-Pere/AWS_Multi-region-Project/EBS.md

 follow the same process for another volume...

 #### Step 3:-

-Connect to your EC2 Instance.
+Connect to EC2 Instance and list the available disk devices to verify the attachment hrough below command.
+      lsblk